feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 44 Ibid., p.
 391, when Hang Tuah landed in China.
 Translation is mine.
 45 Ibid., pp. 394-395, 473-474, 486.
 Translation is mine.
 46 Ibid., pp. 480 - 481.
 Translation is mine.
 62

 The presentation of a cordial letter was also included in the audience given to foreign visitors, for which in some cases, the sahbandar could act as the King's interpreter.
 Or he might also perform the role of ‘master of ceremony’, as was the case when an audience was given to the Sultan of Aceh in June 1599: " … The sabandar tooke off my Hat, and put a roll of white linen about my head; then he put about my middle a white linen cloth that came twice about me, hanging downe halfe my legge, imbroydered with Gold ; then againe he tooke the Roll from my Head, laying it before the King, and put on a white garment upon me, and upon that againe one of red.
-Then putting on the Roll upon my Head, | sate downe in the Kings presence, who dranke me in Aquavitae, and made me eate of many strange meates....".47
+Then putting on the Roll upon my Head, I sate downe in the Kings presence, who dranke me in Aquavitae, and made me eate of many strange meates....".47

 It is not surprising that this familiarity with foreigners contributed to the sahbandar's mastery of foreign languages.
 As Malay was becoming the lingua franca of sea trading and commerce, a sahbandar in a non-Malay speaking region like Makassar would most probably be a Malay.48 It was Nakhoda Bonang49 who asked permission for a Malay community to settle in Makassar with various guarantees of freedom, and the first sahbandar's seat was at Mangalekana, known as the Malay kampong in Makassar.5° Schrieke also thinks that the sahbandar was usually a foreigner - presumably because of the need for a knowledge of foreign languages.s!